 The Company provides a defined contribution plan qualifying under Section 401(k) of the Internal Revenue Code to eligible employees.
 The Company contributes 3% of eligible compensation on behalf of all full-time employees up to limits prescribed by the Internal Revenue Code.
-The Company's contribution to the plan was \$398 thousand in 2021 and \$879 thousand in 2020.
+The Company's contribution to the plan was \$850 thousand in 2022 and \$398 thousand in 2021.

 The Bank adopted a Long-Term Incentive Plan ("LTIP") for executive management members in 2021.
 The LTIP is in the form of a nonqualified deferred compensation plan and complies with IRC Section 409A as well as related guidance and regulations.
 The LTIP was introduced in order to align long-term interests of the Bank with the Bank's key executive management members.
 Under the LTIP, the CEO is eligible to earn an annual contribution of 20 percent of salary for achieving targeted performance levels while other executive management members are eligible to earn an annual contribution of 15 percent of salary for achieving targeted performance levels.
 The Compensation Committee may award more for overachievement of the targets, and all targets are set for participants at the beginning of a fiscal year.
 All participants are subject to the following vesting schedule for any earnings (or losses) on the investment of the contribution: 100 percent vesting following completion of either (i) ten years of service by the applicable executive from the later of the effective date of the LTIP or the executive's hire date or (ii) ten years of continuous, full-time employment with the Bank by the applicable executive (to include continuous employment prior to the effective date of the LTIP) and retirement, which is defined in the LTIP as the later of a participant's separation from service or the executive attaining 67 years of age.
+In the event of a change in control, the LTIP will accelerate vesting.
 Any executive not fulfilling either vesting requirement will forfeit any employer contributions.